-- 2.6 We prepare development plan documents of which the most important is the core strategy which includes the overall vision for the area, the key strategic objectives and delivery strategy.
-Gedlling Borough along with Broxtowe Borough Council and Nottingham City Council have jointly prepared Aligned Core Strategies and all three core strategies are covered within a single document called Greater Nottingham Aligned Core Strategies (ACS). - 2.7 Within the strategic planning framework set out in the ACS, we are preparing the Local Planning Document for Gedling Borough which contains both site specific development policies and development management policies. - 2.8 The Government does not set out precise detail of how a Council should prepare a plan but rather considers Councils are best placed to decide the exact process and how to engage with their communities.
-However, the regulations do prescribe certain stages where the public are to be consulted and this is shown in the appendix.
+- 2.7 Within the strategic planning framework set out in the ACS, we are preparing the Local Planning Document for Gedling Borough which contains both site specific development policies and development management policies.
+The above mentioned duty to cooperate between local authorities on significant planning issues impacting on more than one local authority set out in the Localism Act applies to both the ACS and the Local Planning Document. - 2.8 The Government does not set out precise detail of how a Council should prepare a plan but rather considers Councils are best placed to decide the exact process and how to engage with their communities.
+However, the regulations1 do prescribe certain stages where the public are to be consulted and this is shown in the appendix.
 Essentially the consultation policy will be the same for both Development Plan Documents like the Gedling Borough Local Planning Document and for Supplementary Planning Documents.
 However, there are slight differences between the two as supplementary planning documents are not subject to the formal examination process: